All Episodes

 But for the larger economies, you need stability, right?

-Uh, but the Japanese post isn't allowing, isn't sending boxes to the United States right now.
+But the Japanese post isn't allowing, isn't sending boxes to the United States right now.

-So yeah, these these have been some really abrupt and dramatic changes that are also affecting the supply chains of the United States.
+So yeah, these have been some really abrupt and dramatic changes that are also affecting the supply chains of the United States.

-Now, Michael, I want to ask you about the U.S. versus China competitiveness when it comes to building out uh AI infrastructure, data centers, and power grid.
+Now, Michael, I want to ask you about the U.S. versus China competitiveness when it comes to building out AI infrastructure, data centers, and power grid.

-I think China is over 10,000 terawatt hours annually, and they're building a new massive dam that's even larger than the Three Gorges dam.
+I think China is over 10,000 terawatt hours annually, and they're building a new massive dam that's even larger than the Three Gorges Dam.

 It's a hydropower dam.

-Is it's not even close.
+It's not even close.

-The US is playing catch up now.
+The U.S. is playing catch-up now.

 Our power grid can't handle the data centers.